 Information about the RCP's chief registrar scheme for trainees interested in applying.
-The scheme is now open for recruitment for the 2019–20 cohort.
+Recruitment information for 2020-21 will be updated soon.

 What do chief registrars do?

 Chief registrars remain in clinical practice and have 40–50% protected time to develop, lead and support projects focusing on key local challenges and priorities.
 For example, this may include service improvement, engagement and morale, education and training, workforce and sustainability issues.

 Read the chief registrar 2018-19 yearbook for a snapshot of some of the projects former chief registrars have worked on.

 - greater skills and confidence in leadership, management and quality improvement through the RCP development programme

 - valuable evidence for consultant job applications of applying leadership, management and service improvement skills in practice

 - ability to gain leadership and management experience while remaining in clinical practice

 - mentorship from a senior clinical leader in the organisation

 - unique insight into NHS structures and management processes that is rare in clinical training